 Major Nguyen Duc Cuong said that due to the fragmented terrain, the only way to the scene was along a trail, over very steep mountains.
 Therefore, logistics, food, drinking water, and domestic water were in short supply.

 Even the strongest mountain climbers could only deliver one load at a time.
-Many bags of rice that arrived were soaked in sweat and partially spoiled.
+Many bags of rice were soaked in sweat and partially spoiled by the time they arrived.

-Therefore, according to Major Cuong, it is necessary to quickly fix landslides to bring machinery to the scene, transport food, and take care of logistics for the rescue team.
+Therefore, according to Major Cuong, it is necessary to quickly fix landslides to bring machinery to the scene, transfer food, and take care of logistics for rescue forces.

 Tuoitre.vn